Data extracted in December 2019.

-In 2015, 148 800 enterprises, with 10 or more persons employed, out of 1.5 million in EU-28 were surveyed.
-Out of these 1.5 million enterprises approximately 83 % were enterprises with 10-49 persons employed, 14 % with 50-249 and 3 % with 250 or more.
+In 2019, 160 000 enterprises, with 10 or more persons employed, out of 1.7 million in EU-28 were surveyed.
+Out of these 1.7 million enterprises approximately 83 % were enterprises with 10-49 persons employed, 14 % with 50-249 and 3 % with 250 or more.

-The observation statistical unit is the enterprise, as defined in the Regulation 696/1993 of 15 March 1993.
+The observation statistical unit is the enterprise, as defined in the Regulation (EC) No 696/1993 of 15 March 1993.
 The survey covered enterprises with at least 10 persons employed.
 Economic activities correspond to the classification NACE Revision 2.
 The sectors covered are manufacturing, electricity, gas and steam, water supply, construction, wholesale and retail trades, repair of motor vehicles and motorcycles, transportation and storage, accommodation and food service activities, information and communication, real estate, professional, scientific and technical activities, administrative and support activities and repair of computers and communication equipment.
 Enterprises are broken down by size; small (10-49), medium (50-249) and large enterprises (250 or more persons employed).